Bio & Links

 Editor-in-Chief of DoveTales, An International Journal of the Arts from 2013-2022, Carmel Mawle now serves as Managing Editor of Panhandle Creek Press, publishing life stories and lifting unique voices into our collective body of literature.

 Twice nominated for the Pushcart Prize, her short stories, essays and poetry have been published in literary journals and anthologies, including Smokelong Quarterly, KNOTS Literary Magazine, Shake The Tree Anthology, Mom Egg Review, Lucid Moose Lit, Hive Avenue Literary Journal, and others.
-Carmel’s short story, “Heading South,” earned Honorable Mention in the 2022 Rick DeMarinis Short Story Prize, and is forthcoming in Cutthroat, A Journal of the Arts.
+Carmel’s short story, “Heading South,” earned Honorable Mention in the 2022 Rick DeMarinis Short Story Prize, and was published by Cutthroat, A Journal of the Arts.
 Her poem, “Enough,” is forthcoming in HerWords, a publication of Black Mountain Press.

 Carmel leads a weekly writers group in Fort Collins, encouraging writers to share their work through readings and community events.
 She built an online journal for the group to share their work with friends and family.
 You can view their website here.